 It’s less overwhelming, and you can relate to it because you use the information immediately.

 Start reading the label before you eat, and you will soon become familiar with foods with higher and lower amounts of sodium.
+Then, as you find foods high in sodium, look for substitutions.

 Sometimes this is as easy as switching to a different brand or a salt-free version.